 1. Main facts and figures

-- in 2017/18, there was an average of 549 incidents per month where staff used force on young people in custody in England and Wales
+between April 2018 and March 2019, there were on average 604.1 incidents per month in which staff used force on young people in custody

-- the rate of use of force incidents was lower for White young people in custody than for young people from all other ethnic groups combined
+the rate of incidents was higher for White young people in custody than for young people from all other ethnic groups combined

 The ethnic categories used in this data